 Your doctor will want to check your progress after you leave the hospital.
 During the followup visit, your doctor will examine you, make changes to your medicines (if needed), do any necessary tests, and check your overall recovery.

 Use this time to ask questions you may have about activities, medicines, or lifestyle changes, or to talk about any other issues that concern you.

-Although angioplasty can reduce the symptoms of coronary heart disease (CHD), it isn't a cure for CHD or the risk factors that led to it.
-Making healthy lifestyle changes can help treat CHD and maintain the good results from angioplasty.
+Although PCI can reduce the symptoms of coronary heart disease (CHD), it isn't a cure for CHD or the risk factors that led to it.
+Making healthy lifestyle changes can help treat CHD and maintain the good results from PCI.

 Your doctor may recommend cardiac rehabilitation (rehab).
 Cardiac rehab is a medically supervised program that helps improve the health and well-being of people who have heart problems.

 Cardiac rehab includes exercise training, education on heart healthy living, and counseling to reduce stress and help you return to an active life.
 Your doctor can tell you where to find a cardiac rehab program near your home.